 To treat someone humane means to treat someone as you would want to be treated.
 It means to show others the same sympathy, consideration, and regard you desire for yourself.
 Any time you fail to show this to another person, in that moment, you are being inhumane.
 I know what it is like to be treated inhumanely; to have someone look toward you but never actually see you, because they have projected on you an image conjured from ingrained ignorance and misinformation; to have your voice deflected by a belief that it is inherently missing a tone of relevance.
 These examples may not seem significant, however, they identify the underlying darkness which enables one person to mistreat another or for one part of society to abuse another.
 This includes all forms of injustice rooted in inequality and hate, for example, the enslavement of humans, the general marginalization of humans, and all forms of human exploitation.

 I said earlier that I know what it is like to be treated inhumanely, but I also know what it is like to be inhumane.
 I grew up in a culture where the dehumanization of others has been normalized.
 I grew up watching the genocide of the indigenous people of North America as entertainment in “Cowboy and Indian” movies.
 I watched sporting events which debased the humanity of the indigenous people like the “Red Skins” and the “Braves”.
-As a kid, at a Braves game, I would watch “Chief Knock-a-Homer” arrayed in eagle’s feathers and beads do a dance on top of the Braves dugout to summon a home-run.
+As a kid, at an Atlanta Braves game, I would watch “Chief Knock-a-Homer” arrayed in eagle’s feathers and beads do a dance on top of the Braves dugout to summon a home-run.
 It doesn’t matter if “Chief Knock-a-Homer” was part of any of the indigenous tribes of what has become none as North America or not, it was unconscionable.
+This dance has been replaced with a ritual known as the “Tomahawk Chop” were fans form a hatchet with their hand and chant while moving their arm in a chopping motion.
+Considering that the “Trail of Tears” track through Georgia, this to me is insensitive to say the least.
 As a child I watched “Looney Tune” and “Warner Brothers” cartoons objectify female characters as sex symbols and stigmatize them as helpless nagging dim wits.
 In these same cartoons, Mexicans were often portrayed as lazy, slow speaking people, often surrounded by flies.
 These inhumane images, as a form of entertainment, was an attack on my own humanity in the form of desensitization.
 The destruction of Black humanity has been so prevalent and obvious I don’t think it’s necessary to site an example, but just in case there is an extraordinary chance that someone is scratching their head over this, let’s take the U.S. Government.
 It should be unnecessary for there to be constitutional amendments and Civil Rights Acts and Voting Rights Acts and Anti-Lynching laws to ensure the obvious, that all men are created equal and should have equal citizenship, but that is not the case.
 There must be authoritative monitoring and enforcement of individual’s civil rights or people get destroyed.
 We wouldn’t need big government if so many Americans didn’t have such small hearts.

 You are not dehumanized until you replicate the cold-hearted acts of the inhumane.
 The power to be human and remain humane is yours.
 Preserve your humanity through the wisdom of GOD shared in 2 Peter 1:2-8 (KJV):